Hablamos Español Insurance Companies We Work With

 Does a small business really need cyber insurance?

-If it stores customer data, takes payments, or moves money, usually yes.
-Small businesses are common targets, and cyber covers breach response, liability, and often funds-transfer fraud.
+If it stores customer data, takes payments, or moves money, it generally has exposure.
+Small businesses are common targets, and cyber generally covers breach response, liability, and often funds-transfer fraud.

 What does cyber insurance cover?